sony/flutter-embedded-linux/doc/README.md

 ```

 ### 3.3.
 Yocto-build
-If you want to build using yocto, see: [meta-flutter](../meta-flutter/)
+If you want to build using Yocto, see: [meta-flutter](../meta-flutter/)

 ### How to debug the embedder
 You need to build the embedder with `CMAKE_BUILD_TYPE=Debug` option if you want to debug the embedder.
 Using this option, you can get gather logs and debug them with debuggers such as gdb / lldb.